Difference Between FCFF vs FCFE

 Let us study much more about FCFF vs FCFE in detail:

 Traditionally, while analyzing stocks, investors have focused on metrics like EBITDA, net income.
 While these metrics are significant for trading comps, a more accurate measure of company performance is the free cash flow (FCF) used in the discounted cash flow method (DCF).
-FCF varies from metrics like operating EBITDA, EBIT or net income since the former leaves out non-cash expenses and subtracts the capital expenditure required for sustenance.
+FCF varies from metrics like operating EBITDA, EBIT, or net income since the former leaves out non-cash expenses and subtracts the capital expenditure required for sustenance.
 FCF has also gained prominence against the dividend discount model of valuation, especially in the case of non-dividend paying firms.

-Free cash flow refers to the cash available to investors after paying for operating and investing expenditure.
+Free cash flow refers to the cash available to investors after paying for operating and investing expenditures.
 The two types of free cash flow measures used in valuation are Free cash flow to the firm (FCFF) and Free cash flow to equity (FCFE).

 Usually, when we talk about free cash flow we are referring to FCFF.
 FCFF is usually computed by adjusting operating EBIT for non-cash expenses and fixed and working capital investments.